adrianlapaz3/Procesamiento_Lenguaje_Natural/Desafio_4/README.md

 Ejemplos de inferencia:

-Pregunta el 🧔🏽‍♂️ What do you do for a living?
+Pregunta el 🧔🏽‍♂️ *What do you do for a living?*

-Responde la 🤖 i am a student
+Responde la 🤖 *i am a student*

 -
-Pregunta: 🧔🏽‍♂️ Do you read?
+Pregunta el 🧔🏽‍♂️ *Do you read?*

 Responde la 🤖 *yes*

 -
-Pregunta: 🧔🏽‍♂️ Do you have any pet?
+Pregunta el 🧔🏽‍♂️ *Do you have any pet?*

 Responde la 🤖 *yes i have a tiger*

 -
-Pregunta: 🧔🏽‍♂️ Where are you from?
+Pregunta el 🧔🏽‍♂️ *Where are you from?*

 Responde la 🤖 *"i am from the united states"*